phpbrew/Onion/README.md

     [require]
     php = >=5.3

-If you're new to `onion`, you have to edit your ~/.pear.ini file:
+If you're new to `Onion`, you might need to edit your author information in ~/.onion.ini file, this helps you to generate a new package.ini file, your ~/.onion.ini file might be like:

     [author]
     name = Your name
     email = email@host.com

-To generate a simple package.ini file, onion will generate one for you:

-    $ onion init

-Then you got package.ini file.

 To generate a package.xml 2.0 spec file for PEAR, just run:

-    $ onion build
+    $ bin/onion build

 Then you should be able to run pear command to build the package: